erelsgl/fair-family-allocation/README.md

 # family-fair-allocation
-Algorithms for democratic fair allocation of items among families and other groups
+Algorithms for democratic fair allocation of items among families and other groups.

+To run a demonstration of the RWAV protocol from [this paper](https://arxiv.org/abs/1709.02564), just run:

+    python3 rwav-demo.py

+You can edit the file to change the example.